anngvu/accent/README.md

 #### Built-in client interface

+It might be helpful to read the [discussion of client differences](https://github.com/anngvu/accent?tab=readme-ov-file#Discussion-of-client-differences) first.
+But the first few steps are the same as for MCP server mode:

-1. Download a jar release from the [releases page](https://github.com/anngvu/accent/releases).
-The web app client interface is available in release and later.
+1. Download a jar release from the [releases page](https://github.com/anngvu/accent/releases) -- download release or later for the web app client interface.
 2. Set up a config file in the same location as your jar.
 See [Configuration](https://github.com/anngvu/accent?tab=readme-ov-file#configuration).
-3. Choose whether you want to run the web app or terminal below.
+3. **Choose whether you want to run the web app or terminal below:**

-##### For web app
+##### Web app

 This is recommended for most users.
 Run the jar by double-clicking the file.
 This should open a browser window with your default browser app with Syndi as your assistant.